stitchflow

 4. Establish clear procurement policies

-A structured software procurement process prevents different teams from purchasing duplicate or unneeded tools.
+A structured software procurement policy prevents different teams from purchasing duplicate or unneeded tools.
 Centralized purchasing ensures cost efficiency and compliance with company-wide standards.
+This can help you:

 5. Use role-based access control (RBAC) to avoid over-provisioning

 Assigning software licenses based on user roles ensures that employees can access the tools they need without over-provisioning.
-RBAC prevents excessive software access, reducing security risks and unnecessary license expenses.
+RBAC prevents over-provisioning, reduces security risks from unnecessary access, and cuts unnecessary license costs.

 6. Regularly review vendor agreements

-7. Integrate license management with IT asset management
+7. Integrate license management with IT service management

 8. Ensure compliance through continuous monitoring